-Participation in the Computational Humanities Research Conference
+Participation in the 2025 Computational Humanities Research Conference

-- Jan presented a lightning talk titled “Metaphors of Artificial Intelligence in Contemporary Philosophy: A Computational Text Analysis of the PhilPapers Database” (coauthored with Jana Švadlenková and Petr Pavlas).
-The project serves as a platform for testing innovative algorithms, such as the MelBERT model.
+Jan presented a lightning talk titled “Metaphors of Artificial Intelligence in Contemporary Philosophy: A Computational Text Analysis of the PhilPapers Database” (co-authored with Jana Švadlenková and Petr Pavlas).
+Jan’s computational-philosophical project serves as a platform for testing innovative algorithms, such as the MelBERT model. - The conference proceedings are available online, and the event also saw the launch of the new Computational Humanities Research journal under the auspices of Cambridge University Press (see the journal’s website).

 - The next conference will be held in Luxembourg, hosted by the Luxembourg Centre for Contemporary and Digital History.